Human migration: Migration patterns and related numbers

 Almost half of these migrants are women, one of the most significant migrant-pattern changes in the last half-century.
 Women migrate alone or with their family members and community.
 Even though female migration is largely viewed as an association rather than independent migration, emerging studies argue complex and manifold reasons for this.

-As of 2019, the top ten immigration destinations were:
+As of 2024, the top ten immigration destinations for international migrants were: